camunda-community-hub/zeebe-client-csharp-accelerator/README.md

 ## Hints

 1. By default the job handlers are added to de DI container with a `Transient` service lifetime.
 This can be overriden by adding the `ServiceLifetimeAttribute` to the job handler, see [attributes] for more information.
 1. By default the `ZeebeVariablesSerializer` is registered as the implementation for `IZeebeVariablesSerializer` which uses `System.Text.Json.JsonSerializer`.
 Serialization / Deserialization uses CamelCase as naming policy.
+1. The default job type of a job handler is the class name of the job handler.
+This can be overriden by adding the `JobTypeAttribute` to the job handler, e.g. `[JobType("myJobName")]`.

 ## How to build